dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 My response: A developer advocate is the default role that comes to mind when people think about DevRel.
 If you're a series-A startup and can only afford to have one person on your DevRel team, it's likely that you'll hire a developer advocate.
 This is why DevRel and developer advocate are often used interchangeably, even though one is a subset of the other.

 Out of the 3Cs (code, content, community), what % of code and technical content are you producing as a developer advocate?
 If the answer is "zero" or "very little", you're confusing developer advocates with community managers.
-Community management is a super important role.
+A community manager is a super important role.
 At smaller companies, a developer advocate might be doing community management on top of their advocacy work.
 But **code** and **technical content** come first for a developer advocate, with **community** work as a nice-to-have.

 2. Are you trying to gatekeep?

 My response: Not really; I'm simply sharing my opinions on DevRel (on my personal blog).
-A question back at you: can you maintain quality of **anything** without setting some level of standards?
+A question back at you: can you maintain quality of anything without setting some level of standards?
 From a software engineer to a sales rep, there is clear and **unified** job description and expectations for every single role in tech industry; except DevRel!
 Most of what I'm saying have been said many times in the past by well-respected DevRel leaders.

 3. But..
 I have empathy for developers.
 Isn't that enough?

 My response: Having empathy is important but empathy *alone* will not help you become a strong develper advocate.
 How does one cultivate empathy in the first place?
-Tim Berglund, a respected figure in DevRel, [points out](https://www.youtube.com/watch?v=9OmURvI9gwo&t=1336s) that genuine empathy for developers is challenging to achieve if you have never been a developer yourself.
+Tim Berglund, a respected figure in DevRel and one of the best developer advocates out there, [points out](https://www.youtube.com/watch?v=9OmURvI9gwo&t=1336s) that genuine empathy for developers is challenging to achieve if you have never been a developer yourself.
 It's almost impossible to truly understand their experiences and struggles without a background in engineering or coding.

-Berglund goes on to explain that developers worldwide, regardless of spoken language, share a common dialect and inside jokes that only fellow developers can comprehend.
+Tim goes on to explain that developers worldwide, regardless of spoken language, share a common dialect and inside jokes that only fellow developers can comprehend.
 This shared language and understanding of the developer's world can only be acquired through years spent behind a keyboard, earning a livelihood by writing code.
 It is by going through similar challenges and experiences that one can truly develop the empathy necessary to connect with other developers.

 ## DevRel is NOT influencer marketing

 Once I had a recruiter reach out who was looking for a DevRel superstar  with a certain Twitter follower count as part of the required skills on the job description.
-Listen to what Tim has to say about the influencer path vs. the traditional DevRel path ⤵️
+I was about to write this section and then heard Tim Berglund craft the same message perfectly.
+Listen to what Tim has to say about the [influencer path vs. the traditional DevRel path](https://www.youtube.com/clip/UgkxeIU5q7CxOXZtgU2RB2OLG1cPies3YBhH).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9OmURvI9gwo?controls=0&amp;clip=UgkxeIU5q7CxOXZtgU2RB2OLG1cPies3YBhH&amp;clipt=EIDEdxjgmHs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="1"> </iframe>
+{% raw %}
+{% youtube 9OmURvI9gwo %}
+{% endraw %}

+## You're a developer advocate... what's next?

+Around 2013-14, some of my IBM colleagues retired as a developer advocate.
+This is after they became a developer advocate after working as a senior engineer for 20+ years.
+I wrote before that [developer advocay is not an entry-level role](https://www.dewanahmed.com/why-paying-devrel/#developer-advocacy---not-an-entry-level-role).
+In recent years, some companies are hiring junior folks as a developer advocate (totally not to save on 💰) and then they are not providing them a DevRel career path to grow.

+If you're a solo developer advocate, what does a promotion look like for you?
+If you're manager of a DevRel team, do you have a defined career ladder at your company?
+At what point in your DevRel career do you reach a plateau, where staying in a DevRel role no longer offers further growth opportunities?

+Scanning the internet, I found [four companies](https://www.devrel-ladders.com/) with publicly posted DevRel career path.
+Besides these four companies, I know a few more with defined career ladders for ICs but none for DevRel managers.
+From DevRel-ladders site:

+> Often one of the hardest challenges in Developer Relations is **clarity**.
+Clarity around goals, metrics, place within the organization, but most importantly clarity about your career path.

+When your DevRel team doesn't have clarity, they'll face an identity crisis and that's the shortest path to burnout.

 ## But... there is hope